zeromev/zeromev.github.io/explorer.md

 You can navigate to the address page by searching for a valid Ethereum address in the [search bar](#search-bar)

 You can then page through all transactions made from this address.
+This is useful for seeing if you have been the victim of [toxic MEV](/terms#toxic-mev)

 Clicking on a transaction hash from here drills down into the block containing that transaction.
 A 'Jump To Tx' button will then allow you to quickly find the transaction in question in the block.